icon cross Understanding Snoring: Causes, Effects and Treatment Options

 How do I know if I have Sleep Apnoea or just snoring?

-If you suspect that you have Obstructive Sleep Apnoea, then an In-Home Sleep Test provides a quick, convenient and affordable way to have it confirmed.
+If you have symptoms of Obstructive Sleep Apnoea, then an In-Home Sleep Test provides a quick, convenient and affordable way to have it confirmed.
 Within two weeks you could be able to begin treatment and enjoying deep, restorative sleep again.
 All studies are independently analysed by experienced NHS-qualified sleep professionals, and use the WatchPAT recording device for unrivalled accuracy.

 Our service is tailored for people who suspect they have Sleep Apnoea, and want to have it confirmed quickly.
 You must have a BMI below 45 and be aged over 18 years to take this test.